Gaurav-Kumar-Rana/userdetails/README.md

 #Software requriments
 </br>
-1.Install latest version of Node.js - Download from <a href="https://nodejs.org/en/">https://nodejs.org/en/</a>
+1.Install latest version of Node.js - Download from <a target="_blank" href="https://nodejs.org/en/">https://nodejs.org/en/</a>

 # Steps of setup the aplication